Circuit Theory

 Parallel Resistors

 Resistors in parallel are connected across the same two nodes, so the voltage across each is the same.
-The total current is the sum of the currents through each resistor:
+The equivalent resistance is:

 \[ \frac{1}{R_{\text{eq}}} = \frac{1}{R_1} + \frac{1}{R_2} + ... + \frac{1}{R_n} \]